xubingyue/avocadodb/Documentation/Books/AQL/Operations/Update.md

 *_from* and *_to*) cannot be updated and are ignored when specified in *document*.
 Updating a document will modify the document's revision number with a server-generated value.

-When updating an attribute with a null value, ArangoDB will not remove the attribute from the document but store a null value for it.
+When updating an attribute with a null value, AvocadoDB will not remove the attribute from the document but store a null value for it.
 To get rid of attributes in an update operation, set them to null and provide the *keepNull* option: